Joachim Baumann

 Postdoc

 I am a postdoctoral researcher at the MilaNLP Lab at Bocconi University, where I work with Dirk Hovy.
-I completed my PhD in the Social Computing Group at the University of Zurich, supervised by Anikó Hannák.
+Starting 2026, I will join the Stanford NLP Group as a postdoc, working with Diyi Yang and Sanmi Koyejo.

 My research spans machine learning, natural language processing, and computational social science, always with an eye toward understanding and improving the real-world impact of these technologies on society.
 I am broadly interested in the societal impact of AI.
 During my PhD, I worked extensively on algorithmic fairness and algorithmic collective action as mechanisms to contest power imbalances in AI systems.
 I am also deeply interested in exploring both the promises and risks of using large language models for social science research methods.